First-order sentences in random groups I: universal sentences: First-order Logic Axioms for the Universal Theory of the Free Group

-\begin{definition} A group $G$ is fully residually free if for any finite set of elements $S\subset G$, there exists a morphism, $h_S:G\rightarrow \mathbb{F}$, to some free group $\mathbb{F}$ that is injective on $S$. \end{definition} \begin{definition} A group $G$ is called locally fully residually free if every finitely generated subgroup of $G$ is fully residually free. \end{definition}
+\begin{definition} A group $G$ is fully residually free if for any finite set of elements $S\subset G$, there exists a morphism, $h_S:G\rightarrow \mathbb{F}$, to some free group $\mathbb{F}$ that is injective on $S$.
+A finitely generated fully residually free group is also called a limit group. \end{definition}

+\begin{definition} A group $G$ is called locally fully residually free if every finitely generated subgroup of $G$ is fully residually free. \end{definition}

 An example of a group which is not fully residually free but locally fully residually free is $(\mathbb{Q},+)$.
 The additive group of rationals is divisible but every finitely generated subgroup of it is cyclic.